jdnick27/js-games/README.md

 ## Stick Figure Fighting

-Face off against an AI opponent.
+Face off against an improved AI opponent.
 Use the left and right arrow keys to move, the up arrow to jump, press **A** to attack and hold **S** to block.
 Each fighter can take about five hits before being defeated.
+The enemy now reacts to your attacks and strikes more aggressively.

 ## Playing